prisma/prisma1/content/04-Reference/03-API/02-Queries.md

 }
 ```

-#### More Aggregation Options
+#### More aggregation options

-Currently, count is the only available aggregation.
-For specific use cases, you can use [functions](!alias-boo6uteemo) to precalculate certain aggregations and update them when data changes.
+Currently, `count` is the only available aggregation.
+For specific use cases, you can use serverless [functions](!alias-aiw4aimie9) to precalculate certain aggregations and update them when data changes.

 Please join the discussion on [GitHub](https://github.com/graphcool/feature-requests/issues/70) if you are interested in a specific aggregation.

-## Relation Queries
+## Relation queries

-Every available [relation](!alias-goh5uthoc1) in your [GraphQL schema](!alias-ahwoh2fohj) adds a new field to the [type queries](!alias-chuilei3ce) of the two connected types.
+Every available [relation](!alias-eiroozae8u#relations) in your type definitions adds a new field to the [type queries](#type-queries) of the two connected types.

 For example, with the following schema: